jprjr/multistreamer/README.md

 description, etc) from a single page, instead of logging into multiple services.

-Additionally, it provides an IRC server, where users can view chat messages and comments from multiple services in a single location.
+Additionally, it provides an IRC interface, where users can read/write comments and messages in a single location.
+Please see the [[wiki]] for details on which services support which features.

 Fun, unintentional side effect: you can use this to push video to your personal Facebook profile, instead of using the phone app.
 This isn't available via the regular Facebook web interface, as far as I know. :)

+Please note: you're responsible for ensuring you're not violating each service's Terms of Service via simulcasting.

 ## Table of Contents